-If you’ve ever seen a Japanese kitchen, you might have noticed a small glass-fronted drawer underneath the oven unit’s gas range.
+If you’ve seen a Japanese kitchen, you might have noticed a small glass-fronted drawer underneath the oven unit’s gas range.
 This feature, which is absent from most Western ovens, is called a Japanese fish grill, and it’s a staple in most households in Japan.

 Are you new to this efficient and convenient kitchen gadget and wondering how best to utilize it?
-Read on for a complete guide featuring all you need to know about the Japanese fish broiler.
+Read on for a complete guide featuring all you need to know about the Japanese fish grill.

 What is a Japanese Fish Grill?